ThorisoM-hub/Secure-workstation-Build/README.md

 ![Image 9: Final Engineering Station and Windows Event Viewer Security Logs]

 ## Skills Gained Through This Project

-This project provided hands-on, SOC-aligned experience in monitoring, detection, validation, and security operations commonly performed in enterprise environments:

 - **SOC Monitoring & Log Analysis**
   Analysis of Windows Security Event Logs to detect authentication failures, unauthorized process creation, privilege escalation attempts, and administrative actions using Event IDs such as 4624, 4625, 4672, 4688, 4673/4674, and 4648.